parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### Oneliner to Find Unquoted Service Paths
 `wmic service get displayname,pathname|findstr /IV "C:\Windows"|findstr /IV """`

 Unquoted service paths are usually not exploitable.
-See
+See my
 {{< xref path="/post/2020/2020-07-25-airtight-hatchway/"
-    text="No, You Are Not Getting a CVE for That" >}}
+    text="No, You Are Not Getting a CVE for That" >}}.

 ### Run Chromium Browsers with a Proxy
 Chromium uses the WinINET proxy settings.
-Instead of redirecting everything to the browser, we can set the proxy using the command line (all of these also work for Chrome/Edge and other browsers built on Chromium):
+Instead of redirecting everything to the browser, we can set the proxy using the command line (also works for Chrome/Edge and other browsers built on Chromium but not Electron):

 * `"C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" --proxy-server="http://localhost:8080"`